priyaaich14/Document-collaboration-tool/README.md

-# Collaborative-documentation---server
+# google-docs-server
-Collaboration tool web application for working with documents such as google docs
+Collaboration tool web application server for working with documents using express